wincentbalin/pytesstrain/README.md

 ## Getting started

-> _Attention_: If `text2image` cannot find specified fonts at all, while they are installed correctly, add the default font directory
+> _Attention_: If `text2image` cannot find specified fonts at all, while they are installed correctly, add the default fonts directory
 > to the command line (for example, `--fonts_dir /usr/share/fonts` in Ubuntu).

 This package contains tools for specific problems: